 - Speaking of rain.
 It rains a lot at Camp.
 A lot.
 Bring a good raincoat, lightweight that can be stuffed or attached to your backpack.
 Some people bring rain boots, but most people wear sneakers that can dry quickly.
 Rainboots tend to be a bit of a commitment unless you are going to be close to your room.
 I prefer the “extra socks in backpack” method.
 My rain jacket is also oversized so it covers me and my backpack.

 - Medication: Over-the-counter (OTC) and prescription (Rx) medicine (even if you don’t take your Rx regularly).
 Count it and make sure you have enough for your stay at Camp.
 The MARP will have OTC medicine if you need something, but if you are particular about brands/type or have kids in the room with you, it’s better to bring your own.
 The MARP doesn’t always have infant/toddler or liquid versions of all medicines.
+Make sure to bring a small lock box to store your medication.

 - Shabbat and morning tefillah essentials.
 Bring your tallit, your tefillin, your kippot (several), and a Shabbat watch (especially if you have an apple watch or Fitbit).
 Also, bring a Shabbat-friendly board game or two.